Tuesday, December 2, 2025

 Figure 1.
 Weather-cocking vs. Lee-cocking

-Yes, lee-cocking (turning downwind) in strong beam winds is a thing.
-Not every kayaker may have experienced lee-cocking since most sea kayaks are designed to reliably weather-cock (turn towards or into the wind) to varying degrees.
+Yes, lee-cocking (turning downwind) in beam winds is a thing.
+Some kayakers haven't experienced lee-cocking since most sea kayaks are designed to reliably do the opposite - weather-cock (turn towards or into the wind) to varying degrees.
 Kayaks are made to weather-cock because this effect of turning into the wind can be countered by dropping a skeg located at the stern of the boat.
 In this way, paddlers can keep their boats going straight in a range of conditions.
 No wind – minimal use of the skeg.
 Increasing wind – increasing amount of skeg deployed.

-I’ve owned kayaks that weather cock a lot and those that only do so when winds pick up.
+I’ve owned kayaks that weather-cock a lot and those that only do so when winds pick up.
 Generally speaking, kayaks with more “rocker” (the amount of curvature in the bottom of the hull along its length from bow to stern) weather-cock more.
 My Valley Pintail and Avocet sea kayaks were in the “weather cocks a lot” category, and sure enough had a lot of rocker.
 My NDK Explorer and Romany were in the “weather cocks a little” category, and in truth I rarely used the skegs in these two boats since a little edging was typically all that was needed to stay on course in winds.
-[By the way, if your boat has a rudder, the tendency of its hull to weather-cock or lee-cock is immaterial - a rudder can make the boat go in any direction.
-Ruddered boats are typically not designed to be used without a rudder and may be hard to keep straight without it.]
+[By the way, if your kayak has a foot-operated rudder, the tendency of its hull to weather-cock or lee-cock is immaterial - a rudder can make any boat go in any direction.
+But beware, boats designed to be used with a rudder may be hard to keep straight without it (interesting link about removing a rudder on a ruddered boat).]

-Kayaks that don’t weather cock strongly can sometimes do the opposite when wind and waves get big – Lee-Cock, that is turn downwind.
+Kayaks that don’t weather cock strongly can sometimes do the opposite when wind and waves get big – they Lee-Cock.
 This effect cannot be corrected with a skeg, deploying a skeg will just increase the lee-cocking.
 If you’ve experienced lee-cocking you know it can be annoying or alarming depending on your situation!
 What contributes to Lee-cocking?

 Center-of-Mass and cockpit location:

 Kayaks weather-cock because the act of paddling forward creates higher water pressure on the bow as compared to the stern.
 The bow is locked-in by this higher pressure and the stern is loose (or looser) due to the lower pressure.
-Wind can then push the loose stern more than the locked-in bow causing the kayak to effectively turn into the wind while underway.
+Wind can then push the loose stern more than the locked-in bow causing the kayak to effectively turn into the wind while underway - weather-cock.

-The location of the center-of-mass can have a sizable effect on weather-cocking as it will further “lock-in” whichever end (bow or stern) has more weight.
-Expedition paddlers know all about this because balancing the weight of their gear, fore-and-aft, will affect weather-cocking.
+The location of the center-of-mass can have a sizable effect on weather-cocking and lee-cocking as it will further “lock-in” whichever end (bow or stern) has more weight.
+Expedition paddlers know all about this because balancing the weight of their gear, fore-and-aft, will affect how their boat responds to wind.
 But if you’re (like me) mostly a day-paddler, your body is the main “load” in the boat and then the location of the cockpit comes into play.

-I’ve experienced alarming lee-cocking a few times.
-Two that come to mind include one time in an NDK Romany and another time in a Tiderace Xtreme.
-Both boats are pretty directionally neutral in mild/moderate winds and even weather-cock to a degree.
+I’ve experienced alarming lee-cocking a few times in two boats in particular - my NDK Romany and the Tiderace Xtreme.
+Both boats are pretty directionally neutral in mild/moderate winds.
 But when conditions get bigger, they both can lee-cock in a cross wind.
 Why?
-Both boats have their cockpits placed somewhat towards the stern, by design.
-This helps them track straight in following seas and makes them fun to surf – less boat volume behind paddler reduces broaching forces some.
-But with the center-of-mass located somewhat towards the stern, the pressure on the bow is reduced, it is looser – not locked-in as much, and lee-cocking will result.
+A big factor is because both boats have their cockpits placed somewhat towards the stern.
+This helps them track straight in following seas and makes them fun to surf.
+But with the center-of-mass located somewhat towards the stern, the pressure on the bow is reduced during forward paddling, it is looser – and lee-cocking can result.

 Figure 2 illustrates this effect by imagining kayaks with their cockpits located way at the bow or way at the stern.
 The Romany and Xtreme kayaks are (a tiny bit) like the boat with the cockpit at the stern.